-Work can be a hazard to your health both physically and psychologically.
-The causes can range from bullying and sexual harassment to emotional trauma in the workplace due to witnessing a death or violence, or continuous conflicts with coworkers or the boss.
+Work can be a hazard to your health both physically and mentally.
+The causes can range from bullying and sexual harassment to emotional trauma in the workplace due to witnessing a death or violence, or continuous conflicts with coworkers, the boss or employers.
 These situations can be a nightmare and it can affect your life and health as well as your job.

-If you’ve tried to resolve these problems via appropriate avenues with no success and you feel you are being subjected to psychological harm, you might be wondering about making a stress claim.
-Before you do, you should consider whether you’re eligible, what options are available to you, and the factors in successful work stress claims to ascertain your chances of succeeding.
-Always consult your personal injury lawyer in Sydney for advice before making any claims or giving up on making one.
-To be able to make claims for compensation for harm or injury of a psychological or psychiatric nature in NSW, you must have suffered a psychiatric condition that is recognised, and preferably one that’s been diagnosed by a psychiatrist.
+If you’ve tried to resolve these problems via appropriate avenues, with your employer e.g., with no success and you feel you are being subjected to psychiatric injury or harm, you might be wondering about a comp claim.
+Before you do, you should consider whether you’re eligible, what is required, what options are available to you, and the factors in successful claims to ascertain your chances of succeeding.
+Always consult your personal injury lawyer in Sydney for advice before lodging any claims or giving up.
+For successful claims for compensation work-related harm or injury of a psychiatric nature in NSW, you must have suffered a recognised psychiatric condition, and preferably one that’s been diagnosed by a psychiatrist.

-As mentioned above, workplace psychological injury and stress may be the result of different events including:
+Workplace psychological injury may be the result of different events including:

 - experiencing or exposure to a traumatic event